optics-dev/Monocle/README.md

 ## Lens Creation

-There are four ways to create `SimpleLens`, each with their pro and cons:
+There are 3 ways to create `Lens`, each with their pro and cons:

-1. The first method is the most verbose but it fully documents the type of the `SimpleLens` created.
-     Remark, this is the only constructor that can also be used for `Lens` (i.e. with 4 type parameters):
+1. The manual method where we construct a `Lens` by passing `get` and `set` functions:

      ```scala
+     val _company = Lens[Employee, Company](_.company)( c => e => e.copy(company = c))
+     // or with some type inference
-     val _company = SimpleLens[Employee, Company](_.company, (e, c) => e.copy(company = c))
+     val _company = Lens((_: Employee).company)( c => e => e.copy(company = c))
      ```

-2. The next solution is slightly shorter as it does not require to define the second type parameter of `SimpleLens` (it is inferred from the type of the first argument):
+2. We can use the `Lenser` macro to create a sort of `Lens` factory.
+This solution is limited to case classes:

      ```scala
-     val _company = SimpleLens[Employee](_.company)((e, c) => e.copy(company = c))
-     ```

-3. Now we start using the heavy artillery ...
-Macro.
-This method can only be used on case classes and since macros are experimental in scala, there is no guarantee that future version of Monocle will support it (even though we will do our best):

-     ```scala
-      import monocle.Macro._ // require monocle-macro dependency

-      val _company = mkLens[Employee, Company]("company") // company is checked at compiled time to be a valid accessor
-      ```
-      Note: this macro is deprecated in 0.5.1

-4. An alternative Macro syntax uses a dedicated object to capture the class, and a simple closure to define the field.
-     This syntax is more IDE-friendly.

-     ```scala
      val lenser = Lenser[Employee]

      val _company = lenser(_.company)
+     val _name    = lenser(_.name)

+     // or in a single line
+     val (_company, _name) = (lenser(_.company) , lenser(_.name))
      ```

-     A `Lenser` can be in-lined or re-used to avoid specifying the class type parameter.

-5. Finally, the boiler plate free solution with macro annotation (which are probably the most experimental part of macros).
+3. Finally, the boiler plate free solution with macro annotation (which are probably the most experimental part of macros).
-     Adding `@Lenses` annotation on case class will generate `SimpleLens` for every single accessor of the case class.
+     Adding `@Lenses` annotation on case classes will generate `Lens` for every single accessor of the case class.
-     These generated `SimpleLens` are in the companion object of the case class (even if there is no companion object declared).
+     These generated `Lens` are in the companion object of the case class (even if there is no companion object declared).
      Nevertheless, this solution has several disadvantages:
      1.   users need to add the macro paradise plugin to their project.
-     2. IDE have a poor support for Macro annotation, therefore it is likely your IDE will not know that the generated `SimpleLens` exist (but it will compile).
+     2. IDE have a poor support for Macro annotation, so it is likely your IDE will not know about the generated `Lens` (but it will compile).
 If you want a better IDE support, please vote on the following [issue](http://youtrack.jetbrains.com/issue/SCL-7419).
      3.   this solution can only be applied when you control the case classes since you need to annotate them.
-This means that you cannot use this technique for classes defined in another project.
+This means you cannot use this technique for classes defined in another project.

      ```scala
      @Lenses
      case class Employee(company: Company, name: String, ...)

-     // generates Employee.company: SimpleLens[Employee, Company]
+     // generates Employee.company: Lens[Employee, Company]
-     // and       Employee.name   : SimpleLens[Employee, String]
+     // and       Employee.name   : Lens[Employee, String]

+     // you can add a prefix to Lenses constructor

+     @Lenses("_") case class Employee(company: Company, name: String, ...)

+     // generates Employee._company: Lens[Employee, Company]
      ```

-## Polymorphic Optics and Instance Location Policy
+## Generic Optics and Instance Location Policy

-A polymorphic optic is an optic that is applicable to different types.
-For example, `headOption` is an `Optional` from some type `S` to its optional first element of type `A`.
-In order to use `headOption` (or any polymorphic optics), you need to:
+A generic optic is an optic that is applicable to different types.
+For example, `headMaybe` is an `Optional` from some type `S` to its optional first element of type `A`.
+In order to use `headMaybe` (or any generic optics), you need to:

-1.   import the polymorphic optic in your scope via `import monocle.function.headoption._` or `import monocle.function._`
+1.   import the generic optic in your scope via `import monocle.function.headmaybe._` or `import monocle.function._`
-2.   have the required instance of the type class `HeadOption` in your scope, e.g. if you want to use `headOption` from a `List[Int]`, you need an instance of `HeadOption[List[Int], Int]`.
+2.   have the required instance of the type class `monocle.HeadMaybe` in your scope, e.g. if you want to use `headmaybe` from a `List[Int]`, you need an instance of `HeadMaybe[List[Int], Int]`.
 This instance can be either provided by you or by Monocle.

-Monocle defines polymorphic optic instances in the following packages:
+Monocle defines generic optic instances in the following packages:

 1.   `monocle.std` for standard Scala library and Scalaz classes, e.g. `List, Vector, Map, IList, OneAnd`
 3.   `monocle.generic` for Shapeless classes, e.g. `HList, CoProduct`